cncf/wg-serverless/workflow/spec/spec.md

 Before this happens tho, the stateDataFilter is again invoked to filter this states data, specifically the "dataOutputPath" expression selects only the "finalCustomerGreeting" object to make it the data output of the state.

-Because our event state is also an end state, its data output becomes the [workflow data output](#Workflow-data-output) namely:
+Because our event state is also an end state, its data output becomes the final [workflow data output](#Workflow-data-output) namely:

 ```
 "Hola John Michaels!"